 This station was rebuilt several times due to subsidence.

 The original station opened to serve the Leven Railway.
-It was immediately south of Thornton North Junction, between the Burntisland to Ladybank line and the Dunfermline Branch.
-It was bypassed by the Dunfermline Branch until later.
+It was immediately south of Thornton North Junction, between the Burntisland to Ladybank line and the Dunfermline Branch (Edinburgh and Northern Railway).
+It was bypassed by the Dunfermline Branch (Edinburgh and Northern Railway) until later.

 The station closed in 1969.
 The former station to west curve and the box were to close in 1973.